 It has always been our breath that connects us to the eternal as we learn to embrace selflessness.
 What in China for thousands of years has been referred to as our chi and to what Li Qin says connects our heart/mind to our spirit.
 Into something called the mystic… vibrations reminding us of origins, the unknown, and becoming transcendental to what Indigenous peoples the world over have always known.
-Continuing the thread of what inspired Alan Watts with our relation to the Tao and Mahayana Buddhist it seems each moment becomes a teaching moment.
-Both for us and those we encounter with whom we leave an indelible or lasting impression.
-It was this respect for the Tao that Watts used to teach as if we are singing our own song in tune with the universe.
+Continuing the thread of what inspired Alan Watts with our relation to the Tao and Mahayana Buddhist each moment becomes a teaching moment.
+Both for us and those we encounter with whom we leave an indelible impression.
+It was this respect for the Tao that Watts used to teach as if we were singing our own song in tune with the universe.
 To recognize our role with the flow of nature and stay within it and know more about life than people can see.
-To live the life we sing about in our song that carries the burdens of the day as we are inspired and lifted by those who came before us.
+To live the life, we sing about in our song carries the burdens of the day as we are inspired and lifted by those who came before us.

 What does it mean for us to use the Tao to reconcile sociability with individuality, except to further define the role we are here to play?
 To live in spontaneity with divine order as our eternal calling and find unity with diversity as the meaning of life.

-Alan Watts died before completing the final two chapter of his last book, Tao – The Watercourse Way.
-It was completed by his wife Mary Jane Yates Watts and Al Chung-liang Huang.
+Alan Watts died before completing the final two chapter of his last book, Tao – The Watercourse Way, it was completed by his wife Mary Jane Yates Watts and Al Chung-liang Huang.
 For me, it was one of his best books as it served as a kind of retrospective of Lao Tzu’s continuing imprint, and how he and Taoism were to influence the human story.
 Creating the path, or way, Buddhism was able to latch onto with Taoist principles the core.
 The mainstay that enables the flow… with Chuang Tzu’s help history’s take on things that was to become Chan Buddhism in China and assist with what was to become Mahayana we follow here.
 Why references to the influence of Taoism and Lao Tzu are so essential.

 Lao Tzu’s Furnace on Huashan Mountain made famous in the book The Monkey King for its pill of Immortality.